Mamma Parla wants you to buy this book. Please don’t make Mamma Parla sad.

 Be sure to hold onto your proof of purchase because Clarkson Potter will be giving away all sorts of fun pre-order treats!

 Here’s what the book’s all about:

 Speakeasies, ten-table restaurants, and street food stalls may not be the first things that come to mind when you think of Rome, but these new realities have joined the traditional bars and trattorias of the Italian capital as bastions of great food and drink.
-In Tasting Rome, journalist Katie Parla and photographer Kristina Gill capture Rome’s unique character and truly evolved food culture—a culmination of two thousand years of history.
+In Tasting Rome, co-authors Katie Parla and Kristina Gill capture Rome’s unique character and truly evolved food culture—a culmination of two thousand years of history.

 The 85 recipes and 20 features, each selected for the story it tells, acknowledge the foundations of the cuisine and demonstrate how it has transitioned to the variations found today, ranging from genuine classics to fascinating but largely undocumented Libyan Jewish fare to centuries-old offal preparations, and so much more.
 Part cookbook, part travel memoir, this book transports all of the flavors of Rome into your kitchen.